Judge hears challenge to 2004 NY police mass arrests

-NEW YORK (Reuters) - New York City police did not have probable cause to justify mass arrests of protesters during the 2004 Republican National Convention, lawyers for some of those detained told a U.S. judge on Thursday.
+NEW YORK (Reuters) - New York City police did not have probable cause to justify mass arrests outside the 2004 Republican National Convention, lawyers for some of those detained told a U.S. judge on Thursday.

 In a crowded courtroom in U.S. District Court in Manhattan, Judge Richard Sullivan heard oral arguments over cases that were filed over seven years ago and raised questions about police tactics well before the Occupy Wall Street movement.